Skip to content

 # Push only the source language

-comvi push --lang en
+comvi push --locale en

 # Push English and German